 Speaking of Instagram, its history is much more streamlined given its birth year of 2010 compared to Facebook in 2003.
 Kevin Systrom or “@kevin” was one co-founders who met another Silicon Valley techie named Mike Krieger known on the app as “@mikeyk.”
 They were working on another app at the time called Burbn, when they realized it was overwhelming. @Kevin and @MikeyK focused on just the camera element of the app.
 They put their energy into one simple piece of the puzzle that would bring to life a worldwide phenomenon over photos and filters.

 Kevin posted the first ever Instagram photo on July 16, 2010 at 1:26pm.
-During that day, Kevin and Mike went back and forth showcasing pictures animals, people, taco stands, street life, asian food and working at their desks.
-Everyday life soon became very interested once it was shown through someone else’s eyes.
+That day, Kevin and Mike went back and showcased pictures of animals, people, taco stands, street life, asian food and working at their desks.
+Everyday life soon became very interesting once it was shown through someone else’s eyes.

 Two months after being released in October 2010, Instagram acquired 1,000,000 users—on average, 33,333 people a day for 30 days.
 It only took 18 months from release for 150,000,000 photos to be uploaded and shared.
 You could say it spread like wildfire.
 By September 2011, Instagram’s user base had surpassed the 10,000,000 member mark.
-Shortly after Instagram made itself available on Android platform, Facebook bought the app for a small $1B in cash and stock.
+Shortly after Instagram was available for Android, Facebook bought the app for a small $1B in cash and stock.
 As we mentioned before, the sale was considered a steal compared to other services Facebook acquired.

 From Facebook’s acquisition onward, Instagram grew by leaps and bounds.
 Growth and improvement came when the app was designed for the desktop both for photo pictures and the feed itself.
-May 2013 gave the millions of users the ability to tag photos and a month later, videos were integrated into the app.
+May 2013 gave millions of users the ability to tag photos.
+A month later, videos were integrated into the app.
 September 2013 was a big month when all 150,000,000 users worldwide rejoiced in celebration!
-Two weeks before Christmas in 2013, Instagram opened up the world of direct messaging to its users and now it’s where a ton of business and networking is done!
+Two weeks before Christmas in 2013, Instagram opened up the world of direct messaging to its users.
+Now it’s where a ton of business and networking is done!

 - A Brief History of Facebook – https://www.theguardian.com/technology/2007/jul/25/media.newmedia